Stoffle/datasheet_generation/README.md

 This repo is for generating statistics used in the datasheets found in the 'Causal Datasheet' paper.

+In this example, we assume the user is running on a linux/mac machine.

 To run the code first install the python requirements from the requirements.txt; e.g.:

 `conda create --name <env> --file requirements.txt`